 Her research interests include gender, ‘race’, eugenics, colonization and white supremacism in historic and contemporary science and technology cultures and subcultures.
 Hannah is one of two New Zealand representatives on GPAI’s Responsible AI Working Group and is leading a research project developing principles for community consultation on classification and mitigation of online harm for GPAI.
-Hannah is the Director of The Disinformation Project, a Principal Investigator with Te Pūnaha Matatini, and a PhD candidate at the Centre for Science and Society at Te Herenga Waka – Victoria University of Wellington.
+Hannah is the Director of The Disinformation Project, and was previously a Principal Investigator with Te Pūnaha Matatini.
+She is currently a PhD candidate at the Centre for Science and Society at Te Herenga Waka – Victoria University of Wellington.

 Hannah has led the Disinformation Project since its inception in early 2020.
 She provides rich and critical insight to the Disinformation Project, ensuring our work is reflective of the communities we serve.
 Hannah’s interrogation of information disorders embrace how Aotearoa New Zealand’s communities have differential experiences of past pandemics, different measures of health and wellbeing, and different experiences of state services and state intervention.